OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 Thanks to [GitLab.com](https://gitlab.com/) for generously providing 10Gb repositories for free without limits on individual files sizes (unlike 100Mb limit for a single file size on GitHub).

 Thanks to Google Cloud for their $300 / 12-month [Free Tier](https://cloud.google.com/free/) where the application is running now.

+Thanks to my wife for her support and valuable advice.